 Large fluxes of ions are of interest to a number of plasma-based technologies such as self-ion assisted deposition of films and high-current and large-area ion sources.
 The generation of large ion fluxes is a challenging task because plasma systems tend to produce just as many ions as necessary to maintain the discharge.
 Hence, only a small fraction of the generated ions can be utilized for processing.
 Among the most prolific generators of ions are cathodic arc discharges, where the available ion current is generally quantified by normalizing it to the discharge current; the ratio is typically about 0.1 [1].
 In this contrinetron sputtering (HIPIMS) can be an extremely prolific generator of metal ions that, under certain conditions, can deliver ion currents that even exceed the discharge current.
 We will show that this very high level is consistent with common particle and energy balance considerations.
 HIPIMS was developed with the goal to at least partially ionize the spattered atoms and thereby to provide a means for self-ion assisted deposition of thin films (2-5).
 In HIPIMS, and depending on several parameters such as iond struttened material, and therefore HIPIMS processes are closely related to self-sputtering.
-Self-sputtering is an intriguing subject of research since the early reports by Hosokawa and co-workers [6,7] because, after initiating the magnetron in a gas atmosphere at high-power density. self-spattering can sustain itself for a few target materials surgaints subject of rescards have the early superior by the magazine in a sammelphoe at large-proced femily, self-spinning can seem in toolf for a few target material self-spinning can seem in toolf for a few target material charges in background gas [10,11], show that for sufficharges in background gas [10,11], show that for sufficiently and the self-spinning can be sufficient and these voting, the current confusion and these voting, the current confusion and these power designs is high, the current confusion sufficient proper designs is high, the current confusion suglection of the self-spinning completely different in size, as well-defined votings designs and the self-spinning completely different in size, as a well-defined votings designs and the self-spinning completely different in size, as a well-defined votings designs and the self-spinning can be sufficiently as the self-spinning and self-spinning can be sufficiently as the self-spinning can be sufficiently designed as the self-spinning can be sufficiently as the self-spinning can be sufficiently as the self-spinning can be sufficiently as the spinning can be sufficiently as the self-spinning can be sufficiently as the sufficient spinning can be sufficiently as the self-spinning as the self-spinning can be sufficiently as the self-spinning can be sufficiently as the self-spinning can be sufficiently as the self-spinning as the self-spinning can be sufficiently as the self-spinning self-opatiening [7].
-At the threshold, self-opatiening amplifies itself and the self-opatiening parameter exceeds unity, $\Pi = \sigma \beta \gamma{\rm bp} < 1$ , where $\sigma$ is the probability that a spatiated attent is inetaced, $\beta$ is the probability that a spatiated attent is inetaced, $\beta$ is the probability that the mody found in or terms on the target, and $\gamma{\rm bp}$ is the self-upstateint yield.
-All three quantities are time dependent better the system encoless naturals and was sadily state, with $\Pi = 1$ , provided the power supply can supply the necessary contract in constant volume.
+Self-sputtering is an intriguing subject of research since the early reports by Hosokawa and co-workers [6,7] because, after initiating the magnetron in a gas atmosphere at high-power density. self-spattering can sustain itself for a few target materials surgaints subject of rescards have the early superior by the magazine in a sammelphoe at large-proced femily, self-spinning can seem in toolf for a few target material self-spinning can seem in toolf for a few target material to the carrier self-spinning can be a few target material charges in background gas [10,11] show that for sufficiently and the self-spinning can be a few target and the voltage, the current confidence and the studies, the current confidence and the voltage for the current confidence and the self-spinning can be a self-spinning can be a self-spinning to proceed earlier is high, the current confidence may finely completely different in that, at a well-defined voltage for the confidence of the confidence of the conpletely different in that, at a well-defined voltage for the confidence of the confidence of the conpletely different in that, at a well-defined voltage and the confidence of the contraction of the conself-opatiening [7].
+At the threshold, self-opatiening amplifies itself and the self-opatiening parameter exceeds unity, $\Pi = \sigma \beta \gamma{\rm bp} < 1$, where σ is the probability that a spatiated attent is inetaced, β is the probability that a spatiated attent is inetaced, β is the probability that the mody found (in orders so the target, and $\gamma{\rm b}$; it is self-upstately yield.
+All three quantities are time dependent better the system evolves knowled a now standy state, with $\Pi = 1$, provided the power supply can supply the necessary contract is constant volume.

-Copper is a preferred material for studying sustained displantating beautine the sustained situatine, H = 1, can sufficient the studying situation, H = 1, can sufficient the studying situation of the super situation of the studying situation of the super situation of superioristic particular to occur when the magnetion distribution of the superioristic substained by the substained b
+Copper is a preferred material for studying sustained displantating beautine the sustained situation, H = 1, can sufficient the studying situation, H = 1, can sufficient the studying situation of the super situation of the studying situation of the super situation of superioristic particular to soot when the magnetion distribution of the superioristic substained by the substained by the substained by such that the substained by substaining because it around the modeling complication associated by the substained by the subst